DataDog/documentation/content/en/observability_pipelines/_index.md

 - Log volume control: Cut down on your log volume before it leaves your infrastructure or network.
 - Dual ship logs: Send copies of your logs to multiple destinations.
 - Split logs: Send your logs to different destinations based on your use case.
-For example, you can send devops logs to Datadog and security logs to a security vendor.
+For example, you can send DevOps logs to Datadog and security logs to a security vendor.
 - Archive logs: Send logs to a log vendor and to an archive in Datadog rehydratable format.
 - Sensitive data redaction: Redact sensitive data in your logs before they are routed outside of your infrastructure.